 The three habits of successful learners

-How do you define and achieve success in an online course?
+How do you define and achieve success in an online course like this one?
 It depends on your goals and perspective.
-A 19-year-old undergraduate student who registers for an online course without a plan for reviewing and studying the course materials and with the hope of earning an easy “A” is unlikely to be successful, no matter how adept he or she may be with information technology.
-However, Palloff and Pratt observe that “in general, distance education has been applied to and seen as most successful in the arena of adult and continuing education” (Palloff and Pratt 2001, p.
+A 19-year-old undergraduate student who registers for an online course in the hope of earning an easy "A" is unlikely to be successful, no matter how adept he or she may be with information technology.
+However, Palloff and Pratt observe that "in general, distance education has been applied to and seen as most successful in the arena of adult and continuing education" (Palloff and Pratt 2001, p.
 109).

 "Much of the research done on successful students in distance education programs suggests that students who are attracted to this form of education share certain characteristics, including that they are voluntarily seeking further education, are motivated, have higher expectations, and are more self-disciplined.
 They tend to be older than the average student and to have a more serious attitude toward their courses, education, and learning.
 They are what most would consider to be nontraditional students."
 (Palloff and Pratt 2001, p.
 109)

 This is not to say that younger students cannot succeed in online classes.
 Indeed, "most [undergraduate] students today are older, are working, and need more flexible schedules" (Palloff and Pratt 2001, p.
 109).
 The question is, assuming that a student is motivated to get the most out of an online class, and that the class is well-designed and led by attentive instructors, which attitudes and behaviors increase the student's chance of having a satisfactory experience?